novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-161.md

 Recently, it had become more intense.

-Son Joong-ui was paying attention and Wall Street was eyeing him.
+Son Jung-yi was paying attention and Wall Street was eyeing him.
 Any Korean chaebol family with a daughter wanted Lee Hyun-woo as a son-in-law.

 A professional matchmaker who has been going around chaebol families already gave an exceptional rating.